Graph and Temporal Convolutional Networks for 3D Multi-person Pose Estimation in Monocular Videos: Experiments

-\paragraph{Human3.6M}~\cite{h36m_pami} is a widely used dataset and benchmark for 3D human pose estimation.
-The dataset contains 3.6 million single-person images of indoor scenes.
-The 3D ground-truth is captured by MoCap system, while each actor performs some activities, which is suitable for evaluation of single-person pose estimation and camera-centric coordinates prediction.
-As our method focuses on 3D multi-person problem in camera-centric coordinates, Human3.6M is used mostly for evaluating the performance of camera-centric coordinate prediction.
+\textbf{Human3.6M} is a widely used dataset and benchmark for 3D human pose estimation~\cite{h36m_pami}.
+It contains 3.6 million single-person indoor images captured by the MoCap system, which is suitable for evaluation of single-person pose estimation and camera-centric coordinates prediction.
 Following previous works~\cite{hossain2018exploiting,pavllo20193d,wandt2019repnet}, the subject 1,5,6,7,8 are used for training, and 9 and 11 for testing.